|This is an unofficial version.

 (iii) the remainder elected from the student body of the university at large.

-14(2) If there is a dispute as to who qualifies for membership on the senate under clause (1)(f), (g), (h) or (i), the matter shall be referred to the minister responsible for The Council on Post-Secondary Education Act or his or her designate for a decision, and the decision of the minister or designate is final and binding on the senate.
+If there is a dispute as to who qualifies for membership on the senate under clause (1)(f), (g), (h) or (i), the matter shall be referred to the minister responsible for The Advanced Education Administration Act or his or her designate for a decision, and the decision of the minister or designate is final and binding on the senate.

 (a) establish rules and procedures for the conduct of its proceedings, including fixing a quorum;